jeffboody/libai/readme-nn.md

 	vi = mu*vi - gamma*dL/dwi
 	wi = wi + vi

-The decay rate (mu) is a hyperparameter that is selected when designing the neural network.
-Typical values for the decay rate are 0.5, 0.9 or 0.99.
-The decay rate may be varied over epochs starting from a value of 0.5.
+The decay rate (mu) is a hyperparameter and it was suggested that good defaults are 0.5, 0.9 or 0.99.
+The decay rate may be varied across epochs beginning from a value of 0.5 while slowly increasing towards 0.99.

 The Nesterov momentum update is an improved update which uses the "lookahead" gradient for faster convergence rates